activeyawcontrol/simrig-evolution/README.md

 ## Version 6.0

+Timeline: September 2020 - November 2020

 Mood: People with G25s are kicking my ass on a T300RS!
 I need a DD wheel.
-So that I can get more of a workout when people with G25s kick my ass.
+So that I can get more of a workout, when people with G25s kick my ass.
 Which will continue to happen because I don't practice enough.
 Also, I want a fourth monitor so that when I spin into the grass, I know when to rejoin without murdering someone.

-Timeline: September 2020 - November 2020

 Mount:
 * I started with the SimLab direct drive mount